decentralisedTuan/python-coding-test/README.md

 ## Feature

-A user can provide a PDF and a company name data is extracted from the PDF via the external service and compared to the data stored on file a summary of the data is returned, containing all fields from both sources, noting which fields did not match.
+- API Endpoint `/compare`: A user can provide a PDF and a company name data is extracted from the PDF via the external service and compared to the data stored on file a summary of the data is returned, containing all fields from both sources, noting which fields did not match.

 ## Setup using Poetry